 The novelty and variety of new GMOs may bring potential risks that need to be examined – in particular, the long-term safety of human or animal food products derived from these new organisms and the eventual effect of new GMOs on the environment or ecosystem into which they are released.

-GMOs raise deep disquiet in many people because of the idea of people creating new life forms.
-Putting human genes into animals or animal genes into humans is particularly disturbing as it can raise questions about the nature of humanity itself.
+The issue of GMOs has the potential to cause disquiet in many people because of the idea of people creating new life forms.
+Putting human genes into animals or animal genes into humans may disturb some people who feel it raises questions about the nature of humanity itself.

-Also of concern is the idea that some corporations may make substantial profits from the sale of patented GMOs while exposing people to potential food safety or environmental problems.
+Some people have concerns that corporations may make substantial profits from the sale of patented GMOs while exposing people to potential food safety or environmental problems.

 Assessment of products resulting from genetic modification must be science-based.
 This means that hazard identification, risk assessment and risk management principles must be applied to these biotechnologically-derived products.